ethersphere/bee-docs/docs/access-the-swarm/host-your-website.md

 This time we will also include the `Swarm-Index-Document` header set to the `index.html`.
 This will cause Bee to serve each directories `index.html` file as default when browsing to the directory root `/` url.
 We will also provide a custom error page, using the `Swarm-Error-Document` header.

-In the case that your website is a single page app, where you would like to direct to the javascript history api powered router, you may provide the `index.html` page for both settings.
+In the case that your website is a single page app, where you would like to direct to the JavaScript history API powered router, you may provide the `index.html` page for both settings.

 ```bash
 curl \